Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 This is my preferred stop loss placement.

-It allows for a much better risk to reward ratio while still affording me the ability to “hide” my stop.
+It allows for a much better risk-to-reward ratio while still allowing me to “hide” my stop loss.

 Here’s how it looks on the GBPJPY chart: